 The core of this formula is the DATE function, which will automatically adjust to month and year values that are out of range.
 In the formula, year is passed into date unchanged, along with 2 for month (February) and 29 for the day.
 In leap years, February has 29 days, so the DATE function will simply return the date February 29 of the year.

-In non-leap years however, DATE will return the date March 1 of the year, because there is no 29th day and DATE simply rolls the date forward into the next month.
+In non-leap years however, DATE will return the date March 1 of the year, because there is no 29th day in February, and DATE simply rolls the date forward to the next month.

 The Excel DATE function creates a valid date from individual year, month, and day components.
 The DATE function is useful for assembling dates that need to change dynamically based on other values in a worksheet.

 The Excel YEAR function returns the year component of a date as a 4-digit number.
 You can use the YEAR function to extract a year number from a date into a cell or to extract and feed a year value into another formula, like the...

 The Excel MONTH function extracts the month from a given date as number between 1 to 12.
 You can use the MONTH function to extract a month number from a date into a cell, or to feed a month number into another function like the...